 There is potential for major negative effects on the water environment, pre mitigation, from impacts on hydrology and hydrogeology during the drought permit implementation.
 Subsequent potential effects are identified on water quality as a result.
-However, these conclusions are identified on a precautionary basis.
+However, these conclusions are based on the outputs of groundwater modelling which has known limitations for use in this context, and are identified on a precautionary basis.
 The potential for moderate negative effects are identified for the water environment post mitigation.
 The option is within Flood Zone 3, however it is at low risk of surface water flooding, and as such minor negative effects have been identified pre and post mitigation.
 The option is anticipated to increase the resilience of water supplies during a drought period therefore positive effects are identified (pre and post mitigation) for maintaining supply to customers, but it is not a long term resilient water supply option.